Skip to main content

 Commercial HVAC systems are often larger and more expensive than residential air conditioning systems.
 The pricing and determining factors discussed in this article are geared toward residential heating and cooling systems for a typical single-family U.S. home that are installed using a qualified, professional cooling and heating system dealer.

-hvac dealer installing an AC after homeowner agrees to cost of AC unit after researching central air conditioner prices.
+hvac dealer installing an AC after homeowner agrees to cost of central AC unit after researching central air conditioner prices.

-The AC unit cost will vary depending upon the model.
+Central AC unit cost will vary depending upon the model.
 For example, for Carrier, we offer three categories or tiers of air conditioners: Infinity®️ System, Performance™️ Series and Comfort™️Series.
 Infinity models include intelligent communicating technology for increased efficiency and comfort, and are typically higher priced than the mid-tier Performance models and the standard-tier Comfort units.
 However, each tier has a variety of technologies, efficiency ranges and price points.
 The best way to get accurate pricing is to contact your local Carrier dealer for an evaluation of your home and expert recommendations on models and systems to fit your needs and your budget.

 2024 Air Conditioner Costs